- Introduction

 Yushima Tenmangu (Yushima Tenjin) — The God of Learning and Plum Blossom Haven

 About a 15-minute walk south of Nezu Shrine, or a 2-minute walk from Yushima Station on the Tokyo Metro Chiyoda Line, Yushima Tenmangu (Yushima Tenjin) is a shrine dedicated to Sugawara no Michizane, the deity of learning.
-It is famous for being packed with students and their parents during exam season praying for success, with hundreds of thousands of visitors each year.

 Access Information